Aria-vero-s/modusdesign/README.md

     -   #### Colour Scheme
         -   The two main colours used are white and black
     -   #### Typography
         -   The Lato font is the main font used throughout the whole website.
-Lato is a sans serif typeface family found on google font.
+The lato font is a sans serif typeface family paired with Merriwheater to create the logo.
+Both fonts are from google fonts.

 ## Features